All Episodes

 You can't find any polling data, which all they care about in Washington, where he's been damaged by it at all.

-Is it approval number still sky high?
+Is an approval number still sky high?

-It's uh not plummet.
+It's not plumbing.

-Uh look, I have to take a break, and I do, I do want to tell you a couple things about uh vacation, has a couple of fascinating trips.
+And this IRS business, look, I have to take a break, and I do want to tell you a couple things about vacation.

 I really don't.

-But we went places, Catherine and I did, hoping that nobody would have ever heard of me.
+I debated whether or not to even mention and make a big deal out of it, but we went places, Catherine and I did, hoping that nobody would have ever heard of me.

-That to us was peace.
+That, to us, was peace.

-Nobody cared, and I can't tell you.
+And I can't tell you.

 I can't tell you how liberating it was.

-And even this was just for a brief moment.
+It wasn't until Sunday night, and even this was just for a brief moment.

-I was recognized by a reporter for Sky News in uh in London, and he approached me, said you're a genius, shook my hand, gave me his card, and walked off.
+And he approached me, said, you're a genius, shook my hand, gave me his card, and walked off.

 That was it.

-Outside of that, I mean zip zero nada.
+Outside of that, I mean Zip Zero Nada.

-It was it was absolutely worth it.
+It was absolutely worth it.

 But we went, you know, we got the 69th anniversary of D-Day tomorrow.

-I've been calling it Poinduho.
+I've been calling it Pointu Ho.

-It's actually Point Duhuck.
+It's actually Point du Hoac, Point duac.

-D H is silent.
+The H is silent.

-This would be precise about it.
+Just to be precise about it.

 But it is about six miles due west of the center of where Omaha Beach was.